-The head of household, spouse/co-head, and other adult members must provide acceptable documentation of legal identity.
+The head of household or spouse/cohead must provide acceptable documentation of legal identity.
 (Chapter 7 provides a discussion of proper documentation of legal identity.)
-If the family representative does not provide the required documentation at the time of the interview, he or she will be required to provide it within 10 business days.
+If the family representative does not provide the required documentation at the time of the interview, they will be required to provide it within 10 business days.